API: Overview and Authentication

 Response Data

-Response data is sent as either XML or JSON, depending on the type of data requested (HTTP Content-Type header) or the type specified as being accepted (HTTP Accept header).
+Response data is sent as JSON, depending on the type of data requested (HTTP Content-Type header) or the type specified as being accepted (HTTP Accept header).

 Response codes are sent via the normal HTTP Response Code, and are documented separately for each resource.